vitae

 Schwartz, B. L., & Jemstedt, A. (2021).
 The role of fluency and dysfluency in metacognitive experiences.
 In P. Metallidou and D. Moraitou (Eds.)
 Trends and Prospects in Metacognition Research across the Lifespan – a tribute to Anastasia Efklides.
 New York, NY: Springer. pp. 25 – 40.

-Schwartz, B. L., & Beran, M. J. (in press).
+Schwartz, B. L., & Beran, M. J. (2022).
 The purpose of primate cognitive studies.
 In B. L. Schwartz & M. J. Beran (Eds.)
 Primate Cognitive Studies.
-Cambridge University Press
+Cambridge University Press pp. 1 – 11.

 Manuscripts under revision or review:

-Pournaghdali, A., Schwartz, B. L., Hays, J., & Soto, F. A. (under review).
-Sensitivity vs. Awareness Curve: A Novel Model-Based Analysis to Uncover the Processes Underlying Nonconscious Perception.
+Pournaghdali, A., Schwartz, B. L., & Soto, F. A. (under review).
+A detection

 Conference Presentations: